sql-machine-learning/elasticdl/docs/designs/supporting_pytorch.md

 ```

 ### Model Parameter Access from Worker

-Each PS pod has a RPC servicer to provide RPC services.
-Workers use RPC services to pull model parameters. `pull_variable` service is to pull all non-embedding parameters. `pull_embedding_vector` service is to pull embedding vectors specified by an embedding layer name and a list of discrete IDs.
+Each PS pod has a RPC server to provide RPC services.
+Workers use RPC services
+to pull model parameters. `pull_variable` service is to pull all non-embedding
+parameters. `pull_embedding_vector` service is to pull embedding vectors
+specified by an embedding layer name and a list of discrete IDs.

 ```python
 service PServer{
     rpc pull_variable(PullModelRequest) returns (PullModelResponse);
     rpc pull_embedding_vector(PullEmbeddingVectorRequest) returns (Tensor);
 }
 ```

 ### Model Parameter Update

-A worker computes gradients in each training iteration, which contain gradients for non-embedding parameters and some embedding vectors if applicable.
-The worker partitions these gradients using their corresponding parameter names or discrete IDs for embedding vectors.
-Then the worker sends gradient partitions to their corresponding PS pods by RPC calls `push_gradient`.
+A worker computes gradients in each training iteration, which contain gradients
+for non-embedding parameters and some embedding vectors if applicable.
+The worker
+partitions these gradients using their corresponding parameter names or discrete
+IDs for embedding vectors.
+Then the worker sends gradient partitions to their
+corresponding PS pods by RPC calls `push_gradient`.

 ```python
 service PServer{
     rpc push_gradient(PushGradientRequest) returns (PushGradientResponse);
 }
 ```

-When a PS pod receives gradients in `push_gradient`, it uses a PyTorch optimizer to apply gradients to non-embedding parameters.
+When a PS pod receives gradients in `push_gradient`, it uses a PyTorch optimizer
+to apply gradients to non-embedding parameters.

 ## Code

 ```python
 import os
 import torch